Technical docs

 Public webchat API

-• Public webchat feedback route is:
+• Public webchat feedback routes are:

 • `PUT /api/public/webchat/messages/{message_id}/feedback`